Skip to main content

 Best Buy Q & A: Conscious Skincare

-We caught up with Rebecca, founder of our Best Buy company Conscious Skincare.
-The company came top in our ethical shopping guides for skincare, shaving gel and foam, shower gel and soap.
+The company scores highly in our ethical shopping guides for skincare, shower gel and soap.

 What inspired Conscious Skincare, and how did it begin?

-A couple of things really.
+Conscious Skincare: A couple of things really.
 Previously, I worked for a major international company and spent a lot of time in airports where I’d buy a stock of high end face cream in Duty Free.
 A flight delay one day meant I had some time on my hands and I started to read the ingredients list.
 I consider myself to be reasonably educated but I couldn’t understand a word.
 I was then and still am very careful about what I eat, so I had to ask myself why was I putting stuff on my face that I could not comprehend?

 That’s when my research began into skincare ingredients.
 There was little choice for more natural and organic products, just the same water-based ‘thin’ moisturisers out there, which did nothing for my skin - and so the concept of Conscious Skincare was born!